willthames/willtham.es/content/2014-08-11-techniques-for-versioning-ansible.md

 how do we ensure that later redeployments, in particular to production, (for example when autoscaling) don't pick up those changes.

-<div class="alert alert-warning"><span class="glyphicon glyphicon-warning-sign"></span> The information from here on in, while a possible solution, has been
+<div class="alert alert-warning"><i class="fas fa-exclamation-triangle"></i> The information from here on in, while a possible solution, has been
 superseded by <a href="/2014/09/04/techniques-for-versioning-ansible-ii.html">later events</a>
 </div>